 Question: "Do Christians have to obey the Old Testament law?"

-The key to understanding this issue is knowing that the Old Testament law was given to the nation of Israel, not to Christians.
+The key to understanding the relationship between the Christian and the Law is knowing that the Old Testament law was given to the nation of Israel, not to Christians.
 Some of the laws were to reveal to the Israelites how to obey and please God (the Ten Commandments, for example).
 Some of the laws were to show the Israelites how to worship God and atone for sin (the sacrificial system).
 Some of the laws were intended to make the Israelites distinct from other nations (the food and clothing rules).
 None of the Old Testament law is binding on Christians today.
 When Jesus died on the cross, He put an end to the Old Testament law (Romans 10:4; Galatians 3:23–25; Ephesians 2:15).

 “This is love for God: to obey his commands.
 And his commands are not burdensome” (1 John 5:3).
 The Ten Commandments were essentially a summary of the entire Old Testament law.
 Nine of the Ten Commandments are clearly repeated in the New Testament (all except the command to observe the Sabbath day).
 Obviously, if we are loving God, we will not be worshipping false gods or bowing down before idols.
 If we are loving our neighbors, we will not be murdering them, lying to them, committing adultery against them, or coveting what belongs to them.
 The purpose of the Old Testament law is to convict people of our inability to keep the law and point us to our need for Jesus Christ as Savior (Romans 7:7-9; Galatians 3:24).
 The Old Testament law was never intended by God to be the universal law for all people for all of time.
 We are to love God and love our neighbors.
 If we obey those two commands faithfully, we will be upholding all that God requires of us.